 And, if you want the healing anti inflammatory effects you must include the placenta and pips.

 The first frost has hit them, but still they soldier on.
-I'll be keeping some seed for the spring planting; the chili family grows like a weed.
+I will be keeping some seed for the spring planting; the chili family grows like a weed.

 Have I lost weight since eating a chili a day?
 Nope, but with a BMI of 26, I'm not overweight; not really!
 25 is the boundary.

-Have I less pain since consuming anti inflammatory chili?
+Have I less pain since consuming anti-inflammatory chili?
 Yes, I think so.
-Last year I suffered from a very serious slipped disc; a combination of chiropractic adjustments, lower back exercises, a couple weeks intermittent bedrest and fixed the problem angry disc.
-I have no pain.
+Last year I suffered from a very serious slipped disc; a combination of chiropractic adjustments, lower back exercises and a couple weeks intermittent bed rest fixed the problem angry disc.
+I have no discomfort.
 Read more at femoral nerve damage.